C1-SoftwareEngineeringSummit/NotesUI/NotesUI-Starter/StepByStepInstructions.md

 ### Creating A Row View

-Let's start by quickly orgainzing our folder structure.
-Make sure you have your **Project Navigator (⌘1)** open.

-* Put `ContentView.swift` into a new group, called `Views`
-  * We can do this by right-clicking on `ContentView.swift`, and selecting `New Group from Selection`
-  * Feel free to also drag the `TextView.swift` file into this new `Views` directory.
-* Now we can create a SwiftUI view called `NoteRow` inside the `Views` group.
+* Let's start by creating a SwiftUI view called `NoteRow`.
   1. Right-click on the `Views` folder and select `New File...`
   2. Select the **SwiftUI View** option
   3. Name the file `NoteRow`
 * Take a moment to explore this new view.
 Notice it comes with a Canvas to preview your view
-* In the newly created view add `note` as a stored property of the `NoteRow` view.
+* In the newly created view add `notes: [Note]` as a stored property of the `NoteRow` view.
+This will be our full list of notes.
+* Since we want each row to only show a single note element from the array, add an `index` property which specifies which note to show in the row.
-* Since we added a new property we now have to upate the previews property of the `NoteRow_Previews` struct as well
+* Since we added a new property we now have to update the previews property of the `NoteRow_Previews` struct as well
+  * Add an array of `Note`s: `static let notes = [Note(title: "Note title...", content: "Note content...")]`
-  * Update the `NoteRow()` initializer in the previews struct to accept note as a parameter like so: `NoteRow(note: Note(title: "Note Title...", content: "Testing 1,2,3"))`
+  * Update the `NoteRow()` initializer in the previews struct to accept notes and index as a parameter like so: `NoteRow(notes: .constant(notes), index: 0)`

 Your `NoteRow.swift` file should now look like this: